| RUSSIAN |

 Short introduction

-There a lot of different codec comparisons it the internet - long and short, emotional or not, biased and unprejudiced.
+There are a lot of different codec comparisons on the internet - long and short, emotional or not, biased and unbiased.
 But most of the authors of such comparisons just put two frames from 2 movies nearby, forgetting following important issues:

 1. Every codec gives different quality on different frames of same sequence

-Different factors play a role here.
-First of all, all codecs have bitrate control mechanism that produces quality fluctuations even in very good implementation.
-Secondly, user selects bitrate control strategy, and in CBR case on slow scenes quality will be low, and on fast ones it will degrade.
-Thirdly, codecs have a so-called key frame, whose quality is determined separately and differs from other frames.
-Fourthly quality depends on prefiltrations, that is included on all present-day codecs.
-That means that on every sufficiently long movie, taking in account that average movie is about 150000-200000 frames, it is possible to select very good and very bad frames, especially if one-pass CBR compression was used, and movie had enough motion.
-So, if you have one long movie, codec A and B , approximately equal in quality, and normal means of comparison automation (or if you like one of the codecs very much), then it's easy for you to get a documental prove that codec A s better than B ("just look at those frames!") and codec B s better than A ("just look at those frames!").
+Various factors play a role here.
+First, all codecs have a bitrate control mechanism, that produces quality fluctuations even in very good implementation.
+Second, bitrate control strategy is selected by user, and in CBR case on slow scenes quality will be low, and on fast ones it will degrade.
+Third, codecs usually have a so-called key frame, whose quality is determined separately and differs from other frames.
+Next, final quality depends on prefiltrations, that is included on all present-day codecs.
+That means that on every sufficiently long movie (average movie is about 150.000-200.000 frames) it is possible to select very good and very bad frames, especially if one-pass CBR compression was used, and movie had enough motion.
+As a result, having two codecs almost identical in terms of quality, you can easily show the superiority of either codec on specific frames.
 That method is widely used, alike in press-releases and video processing sites.

 Diagram brings into accord with metrics PSNR (if higher, then better quality).